 Thangnak to Phortse Tenga Altitude Gain

 The altitude of Thangnak is 4700m, and the altitude of Phortse Tenga is 3680 m.
-Today we descended nearly 1,000 meters.
+Today we descended over 1,000 meters.

 A reminder that if you need a medical evacuation by helicopter it will cost at least US$5,000.
 Considering travel insurance for your trip?
 World Nomads offers coverage for more than 150 adventure activities as well as emergency medical, lost luggage, trip cancellation and more.